Suppressors are one of the biggest game-changers to hit shooting.

 Prices accurate at time of writing

-According to Cole-TAC, this cover is rated for rapid-fire and is ideal for transitioning from rifle to pistol, as it will prevent burns on your legs.
+According to Cole-TAC, this cover is rated for full-auto fire and is ideal for transitioning from rifle to pistol since it will prevent burns on your legs.

 A variety of colors are available.
-You can customize the color choice on every part of the cover through their website.
-Again, this will run you just shy of $100.
+Through their website, you can customize the color choice on every part of the cover—cover, straps, buckles, you name it.
+Still, this will cost less than $100.

-Installation of the HTP was the easiest of the wrap-style covers.
-Position the inner sleeve over your can, slide both the inner and outer sleeves in place, and tighten the three straps down.
+Installation of the HTP is super easy.
+Position the inner sleeve over your can, slide both the inner and outer sleeves into place, and tighten the three straps down.

 Once secured, there was no movement during the course of fire.